ytdl-org/youtube-dl/README.md

 After you have ensured this site is distributing it's content legally, you can follow this quick list (assuming your service is called `yourextractor`):

 1. [Fork this repository](https://github.com/rg3/youtube-dl/fork)
-2. Check out the source code with:
+2. Check out the source code with `git clone git@github.com:YOUR_GITHUB_USERNAME/youtube-dl.git`

-        git clone git@github.com:YOUR_GITHUB_USERNAME/youtube-dl.git

-3. Start a new git branch with
+3. Start a new git branch with `cd youtube-dl; git checkout -b yourextractor`

-        cd youtube-dl
-        git checkout -b yourextractor

 4. Start with this simple template and save it to `youtube_dl/extractor/yourextractor.py`:
     ```python
     # coding: utf-8
     from __future__ import unicode_literals